aflin/rampart/docs/source/sql1.rst

 .. code-block:: javascript

     var res = sql.exec(
         "select * from employees where Salary > 50000 and Start_date < '2018-12-31'"
     );

-Note that you must use multiple ``exec()`` for each statement to be executed.
+Note that concatenating statements separated by ``;`` is not supported in JavaScript, and a script must use a separate ``exec()`` for each statement to be executed.

-Parameters:
+Sql Parameters:
-    Parameters are contained in array and correspond to ``?`` in the sql statement.
+    Sql Parameters are specified in array and correspond to each ``?`` in the sql statement.
 Example:

 .. code-block:: javascript

     var res = sql.exec(
-    	"select * from employees where Salary > ? and Start-date ?",
+        "select * from employees where Salary > ? and Start-date < ?",
-    	[50000,"2018-12-31"]
+        [50000, "2018-12-31"]
     );

 The use of Parameters can make the handling of user input safe from sql injection.